oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 In addition to the processing rules in {{token-request}}, the authorization server MUST:

+* if client authentication is included in the request, ensure that the refresh token was issued to the authenticated client, OR if a client_id is included in the request, ensure the refresh token was issued to the matching client

+* validate that the grant corresponding to this refresh token is still active

-* validate the refresh token.
+* validate the refresh token

-Authorization servers SHOULD utilize one of these methods to detect refresh token replay by malicious actors for public clients:
+Authorization servers MUST utilize one of these methods to detect refresh token replay by malicious actors for public clients:

-* *Sender-constrained refresh tokens:* the authorization server cryptographically binds the refresh token to a certain client instance by utilizing {{I-D.ietf-oauth-token-binding}}, {{RFC8705}},
+* *Sender-constrained refresh tokens:* the authorization server cryptographically binds the refresh token to a certain client instance, e.g. by utilizing {{RFC8705}} or {{I-D.ietf-oauth-dpop}}.
-  {{I-D.ietf-oauth-dpop}}, or another suitable method.

 * *Refresh token rotation:* the authorization server issues a new refresh token with every access token refresh response.
 The